 - Wired connection only

 Razer is a name that hardly needs an introduction.
-The company had quickly established themselves as a lead manufacturer of top-quality gaming accessories and peripherals, but also became known by their very high (and sometimes exorbitant) prices.
+The company had quickly established itself as a lead manufacturer of top-quality gaming accessories and peripherals, but also became known for its very high (and sometimes exorbitant) prices.